 The module draws on concepts from political geography and cognate disciplines, and adopts a deliberately wide notion of conflict that encompasses situations of simmering tension, open combat through to the phases after the cessation of hostilities.
 It provides a conceptual vocabulary and a repertoire of examples to understand and analyse some of the major conflicts and urban divisions of the twentieth and twenty-first century and their challenging post-conflict phases.
 It includes traditional lecture delivery and interactive seminars, where students will deepen their knowledge of and engage in debate and problem-based learning.

-- Writing for non-academic audiences
+- Write for non-academic audiences

 - Urban analysis of conflict and post-conflict situations